ibm-cloud-docs/cloud-object-storage/basics/classes.md

 ## Using the REST API, Libraries, and SDKs
 {: #classes-sdk}

 Several new APIs have been introduced to the IBM COS SDKs to provide support for applications working with retention policies.
-Select a language (HTTP, Java, Javascript, Go or Python) at the top of this page to view examples using the appropriate COS SDK.
+Select a language (curl, Java, Javascript, Go or Python) at the top of this page to view examples using the appropriate COS SDK.

 Note that all code examples assume the existence of a client object called `cos` that can call the different methods.
 For details on creating clients, see the specific SDK guides.

-All date values used to set retention periods are GMT.
-{:note}

 ### Create a bucket with with a storage class